wolfSSL/documentation/wolfSSH/src/chapter02.md

 ```
 ##  Building on Windows

-The visual studio project file can be found at: https://github.com/wolfSSL/wolfssh/blob/master/ide/winvs/wolfssh.sln
+The Visual Studio project file can be found in the directory *ide\\winvs*.

 The solution file, 'wolfssh.sln', facilitates building wolfSSH and its example and test programs.
 The solution provides both Debug and Release builds of Static and Dynamic 32- or 64-bit libraries.
 The file user_settings.h should be used in the wolfSSL build to configure it.